Are you thinking about going to Kyoto for a holiday?

 The historic Teramachi Street is home to one of the city’s main shopping districts.

-This covered shopping arcade is the place to go to for your dose of retail therapy in a more refined ambience (compared to the noisier Shinkyogoku area).
+This covered shopping arcade is the place to go to for your dose of retail therapy.

 Check out clothing shops offering the latest in fashion, and also those with a more traditional style outlook.

-The street is also home to bookshops, art galleries, pachinko parlors, souvenir shops, stores selling religious goods (such as prayers beads, Buddha images), and other retail establishments.
+The street is also home to bookshops, art galleries, pachinko parlors, and souvenir shops.

 37/ National Museum of Modern Art